-User sessions time out after 60 minutes of inactivity.
-Users with administrator and maintenance roles can update this setting or, disable session timeouts for that specific user, by viewing the user's account profile.
+User sessions time out after sixty minutes of inactivity.
+Users with Maintenance Account and Administrative Access can update this setting or, disable session timeouts for a specific user.
 See the Editing a User section of the Managing User Accounts topic for more details.

-The initial account created when installing ThreatQ does not have a set session time by default.
-This setting can be updated as well from the user profile account.
+The initial account created when installing ThreatQ does not have a session time by default.
+However, one can be configured for the account.